tonyayna/MLM2PRO-GSPro-Connector-ONEPUTT/README.md

 ## Latest Release

-The latest release can be downloaded from [here](https://github.com/springbok/MLM2PRO-GSPro-Connector/releases)
+The latest release can be downloaded from [link provide soon]